-Canthoplasty or cat eye surgery is a cosmetic eyelid surgery that reshapes your eyes for a more youthful and attractive look.
-It can also help you achieve almond-shaped eyes.
-Canthoplasty should only be performed by a highly skilled oculoplastic surgeon.
+Canthoplasty or cat eye surgery is a cosmetic eyelid surgery that reshapes the eyes.
+It should only be performed by a highly skilled oculoplastic surgeon.

-The procedure involves reshaping the lateral canthus, which is the outer corners of the eyes where the lower and upper eyelids meet to form a V-shape.
-Cat eye surgery makes the canthus appear larger, brighter, and more raised.
+The procedure involves reshaping the outer corners of the eyes where the lower and upper eyelids meet to form a V-shape.
+This helps to make the outer corner appear more raised, creating almond-shaped eyes.

-Not all canthoplasty patients aim for attractive eyes.
-The procedure can treat ectropion, a condition characterized by lower eyelids that are turned outwards.
+Not all canthoplasty procedures are cosmetic.
+The surgery can also treat ectropion, a condition characterized by outward-turning lower eyelids.

 People with ectropion are prone to eye infections and other vision complications.
 This is due to overexposure of the eye to dust, debris, and dry air.